elunna/nerfhack-changelog/README.md

 * Reduced weight of flint stones to 2 aum (xnh/Spork)
 * Reduced base cost of flint stones to 1.
 * Reduced weight of rocks to 4 aum
-* Increased weight of all gray stones (except load and flint) to 25.
 * Rocks can be broken (a)pplied to produce flint stones (xnh).
 When the player breaks rocks, they enter into an occupation which continues until the rocks are used up.
 * Flint stones can be struck (applied) against objects made of iron, producing sparks (fire).
 This can scare certain monsters away who fear fire.
 (Spork/THEM)
 * Boulders deal 1+5d4 damage instead of 1d20.